Tokyo doesn't raise its voice. It just opens a door on the third floor of a building you'd never notice, and there's your whole night waiting.

 Shibuya & Harajuku

 Shibuya's energy is younger, louder, and more commercially cosmopolitan — the Scramble Crossing is the spectacle, but the side streets south of Center-gai hold more interesting drinking and eating.
-This is where you'll find mixed queer-friendly spaces that aren't specifically LGBTQ+ venues but where same-sex couples blend in without effort.
+This is where you'll find mixed welcoming spaces that aren't specifically LGBTQ+ venues but where same-sex couples blend in without effort.
 Harajuku's Takeshita-dōri is a sensory overload of fashion subcultures, and the broader Omotesando boulevard running from Harajuku to Aoyama is one of Tokyo's best walks — architecture, boutiques, excellent coffee.
 Moderate PDA comfort in both areas among the younger demographic.

 Daikanyama & Nakameguro